 - But eating less meat is not enough and we need to find alternatives (to eat and to fix our carbon cycle)

 Not everyone who is vegetarian is so by choice.
 Many people are vegetarian because they can't afford meat.
 But what if you stop eating meat, or opposite that, what if someone starts eating meat.
 What will be your personal impact?
 Based on this study I could find that emissions for vegetarians versus (medium) meat eaters were 664 kgCO2e(equivalent) lower.
 For vegans it was exactly 1000 kgCO2e.

 What does that mean in terms of impact.
 Is 1000kgCO2e per year a lot or not?
 The article states that "dietary GHG emissions in self-selected meat-eaters are approximately twice as high as those in vegans".
 So in terms of diet it really has a large effect.
 What about your total kgCO2e footprint?
-From The World Bank if could find the emissions from someone in The Netherlands to be about 10.000kg.
+From The World Bank I could find the emissions from someone in The Netherlands to be about 10.000kg.
 So that would mean you are saving 10% of your emissions by going vegan.

 I think this is in line with what I've read earlier in 'The Hidden Impact' by Baette Porcelijn.
-In her book (short summary here, link to book), she argues that indeed food can have a large impact.
+In her book (short Medium summary article, link to book), she argues that indeed food can have a large impact.
 Next to CO2e there is also lots of land use, hidden emissions (e.g. from trucks transporting animals/meat), and lots of water use (15.000 litres per kg beef).

 orange juice 0.019

 (I might update this later)